Moda Center: Notable events

 Notable non-sports related events include the 1998 Portland State commencement ceremony, where the keynote speaker was then U.S. President Bill Clinton.
 The President, speaking before a packed house in the Garden (including a graduating class of 2000), gave a speech embracing immigration to the United States, and was also awarded an honorary Doctor of Humane Letters from the university.

 On June 27, 2000, a concert by former Pink Floyd member Roger Waters at the arena became the basis for the concert video In the Flesh: Live.

-On April 24, 2011, British rock band Coldplay performed a sold-out show at the arena as part of their Mylo Xyloto Tour.
+On April 24, 2012, British rock band Coldplay performed a sold-out show at the arena as part of their Mylo Xyloto Tour.
 On October 2, 2017, the band came back to the arena during their A Head Full of Dreams Tour.
 The band covered Free Fallin' with Peter Buck of R.E.M. there as a tribute to Tom Petty following his death that day.

 Lady Gaga performed at the arena on January 15, 2013, as part of her Born This Way Ball tour trek through North America.
 This was one of the few shows the singer completed in the United States before she was forced to cancel the remainder of the tour due to a labral tear of the hip.

-On Sunday, August 9, 2015, Bernie Sanders held a campaign rally at the Moda Center that was attended by over 28,000 people.
+On Sunday, August 9, 2015, Bernie Sanders held a campaign rally at Moda Center that was attended by over 28,000 people.

 On April 9, 2017, Radiohead performed at the arena for the first time during their A Moon Shaped Pool tour.
 It was also their first concert in Portland since 1996.

+On October 1, 2019, AJR headlined the theater in Moda Center for their Neotheater World Tour.

-The exterior of the Moda Center was featured in How I Met Your Mother's 2011 episode, Tick Tick Tick; again in the 2013 episode Platonish, and the series finale episode, Last Forever.
+The exterior of Moda Center was featured in How I Met Your Mother's 2011 episode, Tick Tick Tick; again in the 2013 episode Platonish, and the series finale episode, Last Forever.

-The exterior of the Moda Center was also featured in iCarly's 2009 episode, iFight Shelby Marx.
+The exterior of Moda Center was also featured in iCarly's 2009 episode, iFight Shelby Marx.

 On August 22, 2021, Guns N' Roses played a show as part of their 2020 Tour.

+On November 8, 2021, Harry Styles performed a sold-out show as part of his Love On Tour.

 On March 29, 2022, Dua Lipa performed a sold-out show as part of her Future Nostalgia Tour.

+On April 5, 2022, Olivia Rodrigo performed a sold-out show as the first show on her Sour Tour.

 On June 27, 2022, Shawn Mendes performed a sold-out show, as the first show on his Wonder: The World Tour.

+On November 4, 2022, Lizzo performed a sold-out show on her The Special Tour.
+6 days later, on November 10, 2022, she performed another sold-out show on the same tour.

+On April 24, 2024, AJR performed their second show in the arena.

+On August 10, 2024, Olivia Rodrigo performed her second show in the arena on her Guts World Tour.

+On September 5, 2024, Gracie Abrams kicked off her The Secret of Us Tour with a sold-out show.